-6.3 Section 47G of the FOI Act - Business Affairs
+6.2 Section 47G(1)(a) of the FOI Act - Business Affairs

-Section 47G(1)(a) of the FOI Act provides that a document is conditionally exempt if its disclosure would disclose information concerning the business, commercial or financial affairs of an organisation, where disclosure would, or could reasonably be expected to, unreasonably affect the organisation in respect of its lawful business, commercial or financial affairs.
+Section 47G(1)(a) of the FOI Act permits conditional exemption of documents containing business information where disclosure of that information would, or could reasonably be expected to, unreasonably affect the organisation adversely in respect of its lawful business, commercial or financial affairs.

-I have considered that parts of the documents, as identified to in the schedule, contain information concerning the business, commercial or financial affairs of an organisation.
+I consider that document 2 contains information concerning the business, commercial or financial affairs of an organization.